ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/range-selection-fill-handle/index.md

     columnApi: ColumnApi, // the grid Column API
     context: any,  // the context
-    direction: string // 'up', 'down', 'left' or 'right' column?: Column, // only present if direction is 'up' / 'down' rowNode?: RowNode // only present if direction is 'left' / 'right' }
+    direction: string // 'up', 'down', 'left' or 'right'
+    column: Column, // the Column of the current cell being changed
+    rowNode: RowNode // the RowNode of the current cell being changed }

 // example fillOperation